- About Us

 - World of Responsible Sourcing

-The audit process is only a starting point for performance management.
+The supplier assessment/audit process is only a starting point for performance management.
 It ensures that at a point in time all relevant laws are being complied with and other aspects of sustainable performance are being undertaken to basic minimum standards.

 If this is just treated as a "tick-box" exercise to satisfy the customer, then it will be costly and time consuming for a supplier, yielding little benefit.
 However, those suppliers that view this as help to identify areas of performance improvement, through efficiency and worker motivation have found that the investment is repaid many times over.